how do I get my angelfish to breed?

 Diet and Feeding

 Angelfish that are well-fed will produce healthier fry and more resilient eggs.
-If you want to encourage your fish to breed successfully, then broaden their diet.
-Angelfish are omnivores, so they require a well-balanced selection of:
+To encourage your fish to breed successfully, broaden their diet.
+Angelfish are omnivores, so they require:

 best way to breed angelfish